octanner/ios-team/common-infrastructure.md

 ## LaunchKit — AppReviews in Slack

+[LaunchKit Review Monitor](https://launchkit.io/reviews/): App reviews delivered to your Slack and inbox

+_It's awesome because:_

+It's so easy to keep tabs on what users think of your app!
+Just set it up and the reviews pour into your Slack channel for all to see.

+_Tips & Conventions:_

+* Don't auto-tweet good reviews.
+If you have a low-volume Twitter account it can start to look weird.

+_People it helps:_

+* Product: they see how users are reacting to the app
+* iOS devs: bug reports often happen in app reviews

+_Alternatives we don't want to use:_

+* Manually checking iTunes Connect or the App Store app

 ## CommHub — Internal push notification server

 [Communication Hub](https://github.com/octanner/communication-hub): An internal server to send email, push notifications, and text messages to the customers of any of our apps.